Who owns the search indexes

 and thru sitemap.xml too!

-And once more - they crawler crashed on my page which caused it to be dropped from the index.
-Strange, case neither Bing nor Yandex have such issue.
-Validation took three days, what would be if it was my main selling landing?
+And once more: their crawler crashed on my page and dropped it from the index.
+Neither Bing nor Yandex had that issue.
+Validation took three days.
+Bad week if that page is the main landing page.

 # Bing: stale cache, ignored actions

-Most dunno indexer.
+Most confusing indexer.
 I would call it broken.

-I disregard its suggestions about too short page titles and descriptions
+I ignore its suggestions about short page titles and descriptions.

 some details for those who interested